Zombies

 well under the category of "advanced zombie," too--the strongest

-of their kind, in fact, extremely loyal to the force that awakened them.
-As
+of their kind.
+They're in fact extremely loyal to the force that awakened

-such, they'll pop up unexpectedly from the ground and march toward you in
+them.
+As such, they'll pop up unexpectedly from the ground and march toward

 What if some